The Hypermobility Spectrum, EDS and Connective Tissue Disorders

 Mobility exists on a spectrum– some people have connective tissue that is really stiff and others have tissues that are quite flexible.
-Most people live between these two extremes, and general exercises are usually designed for this majority of the population.
+Most people live between these two extremes and general exercises are usually designed for this majority of the population.
 Those who are significantly hypermobile may have injuries associated with tissue fragility and a sensitive nervous system that has adapted to chronic stress by amplifying pain in an attempt to protect.
-While hypermobility and associated symptoms can be assessed by a trained physical therapist.
-EDS is a medical diagnosis that requires a Medical Doctor to diagnose.
-Appropriate exercise and lifestyle adaptations are essential in the management of hypermobility, including hypermobility associated with Ehlers-Danlos Syndromes (EDS.)
+While hypermobility and associated symptoms can be assessed by a trained physical therapist, and treatment/self-management of symptoms can begin regardless of where you are in the diagnostic process.

 Individualized conservative (non-invasive) and evidence-based management of hypermobility may include:

 - Learning about hypermobility, neuroscience, pacing and the benefits of gradual return to appropriate activity levels.

-- Techniques to improve the brain’s ability to inhibit pain and chronic symptoms, including: manual therapy, desensitization, meditation, therapeutic imagery, graded motor imagery, progressive physical conditioning, graded exposure to feared activities, cognitive behavioral strategies, breathing techniques and exercises to improve awareness of danger/safety messages that have been shown to ramp up or down chronic symptoms.
+- Techniques to improve the brain’s ability to inhibit pain and chronic symptoms, including: manual therapy, desensitization, meditation, therapeutic imagery, graded motor imagery, progressive physical conditioning, graded exposure to activities, cognitive behavioral strategies, breathing techniques and exercises to improve awareness of danger/safety messages that have been shown to ramp up or down chronic symptoms.

 - Various forms of feedback and biofeedback to improve proprioception and dynamic stability.